Jpang9/Website/_posts/2022-11-12-RedLineStealer.markdown

 <br>
 <br>

-### Executive Summary
+### Executive Summary### ADD MORE TO THIS :D
-Stealer type malware primarily written in C++, checks system configuration, than will create a tcp connection back to the C2 listener; allowing for further instructions on what to steal along with the ability to deploy a second stage malware, usually a trojan.
+Stealer type malware, checks system configuration, than will create a tcp connection back to the C2 listener; allowing for further instructions on what to steal along with the ability to deploy a second stage malware, usually a trojan.
 The Redline Stealer samples didn't have any signs of persistence.
 <br>